Please Enable JavaScript in your Browser to Visit this Site.

 The distinctive elements of the old-fashioned South Falster costume are:

-a. hat: the shape of the hat is the oldest style known in Denmark.
+a. hat: The shape of the hat is the oldest style known in Denmark.
 It was sewn from two pieces of black velvet with a black lace across the front.
-Typically, it was tied at the neck with a black silk ribbon (see image below).
+Typically, it was tied at the neck with a black silk ribbon (see images below).
 Underneath it was a cap of white canvas.

 b. nattrøje: dark green

-d. breastcloth: The opening in the front of the bodice is reminiscent of Røsnæs Parish, as it displayed a variegated silk breastcloth.
+d. breastcloth: The opening in the front of the bodice is reminiscent of the Røsnæs Parish or Mandø costume, as it displayed a variegated silk breastcloth.

-e. scarf: white canvas scarf has a hem edge and an embroidered bouquet at the back in a stitching that can only be found on Falster Island.
+e. neck scarf: white canvas scarf has a hem edge and a white embroidered bouquet at the back in a stitching that can only be found on Falster Island.

 f. blouse: On festive occasions, a red cotton blouse was worn over the nattrøje and bodice.